qtips/qtips.github.io/_drafts/2016-01-05-RDMS-index.md

 ---
 layout: post
-title: Part 2 - the basics - How do RDMS store and retrieve data with indexes
+title: Making sense of graph databases part 2 - How do RDMS store and retrieve data with indexes

 ---